 Help at each stage of career preparation

-With over 250 programs and events offered during the academic year, there’s something to check out almost every day.
+With more than 250 programs and events offered during the academic year, there’s something to check out almost every day.
 There are lots of interesting workshops, on everything from how to build a dynamic LinkedIn profile to the most effective ways to search for jobs.
 You can also attend career panels where alumni and employers share their insights on a given industry.

 As a student, you’re always learning and growing.
 This means that you’ll need different advice when you start your studies than when you are about to finish.
 Northeastern has you covered, with training geared toward your needs.

-When starting your degree, you can learn how to write a professional résumé, and find out the best way to learn more about a company or industry.
+When starting your degree, you can learn how to write a professional resumé, and find out the best way to learn more about a company or industry.
 By the time you’re preparing to graduate, you can attend seminars on advanced interviewing skills or salary negotiation techniques.
 This allows to get the information you need at the time it is most relevant to you.

 International students will also benefit from targeted programs.
 Career Development works with the Office of Global Services to organize international student career panels and meet-ups focusing on different topics.
 For example, you can learn how Americans use sports slang in the workplace, which will help you understand and adapt to US work culture.

 While learning how to conduct effective job searches is necessary for any student, the ability to meet and make connections with employers is key to taking your career preparation to the next level.
 This is where Northeastern’s career services truly shine.